 As far as Power and Bascetta know, this is the only co-working space in the world that focuses exclusively on hospitality.
-And they’re ready to leverage that position: in April they’ll open a second Worksmith inside Ella, a forthcoming food and drink precinct in the city.
+And they’re leveraging that position: in June they opened a second Worksmith inside Ella, a food and drink precinct in the city.
 They’re also working with developers to open a Sydney branch by the end of 2019, with plans to launch one in Singapore in the future, which would act as a crossroad for the Asian-Australian food and drink industry.

 The time is right.
 Co-working is an ever-expanding global industry of open-style office spaces that, for a price, provide a comfortable and connected place to work.
 Over the past decade or so this industry has grown to cater to all types of modern professionals: office-less freelancers who want a quiet and practical place to work, startups that want to save on overheads but don’t want to work out of a garage, itinerant creatives tired of paying for wi-fi by buying coffee, and so on.
 Bigger companies such as We Work run modern and brightly dressed offices occupied by row after row of coffee-sipping professionals typing away in ergonomic bliss.
 In January the nine-year-old company was valued at $47 billion, and had 500 locations around the world, including five in Melbourne.